 Chained together, these four functions can get really powerful.
 For example,

-to write a logistic growth model in a single line.
+we can use accumulate to write a logistic growth model in a single line.
 We

 can define some parameters: